the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_presence_and_the_future.md

 Note: XEP-0153, despite the number, is actually the older extension of the two.
 It doesn’t use PEP as a backend but a custom server side storage that is only being used for vcards.
 There is no server side access control in front of that storage so everyone - even none contacts can access it.
 On the upside this works in group chats.
-On the downsides the way this extension was designed is that it requires the owner of the avatar to download their own avatar from the server on every connect, calculate the SHA-1 hash and put this into their own presence.
-Especially on mobile clients that might connect fairly frequently this creates a lot of unnecessary traffic.
+On the downsides the way this extension was designed is that it requires the owner of the avatar to download their own avatar from the server on every connect, calculate the SHA-1 hash and put the hash into their own presence.
+Especially on mobile clients that connect fairly frequently this creates a lot of unnecessary traffic.

 ----